splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

 ************************************************************************************

 .. meta::
-   :description: Use the Collector with the upstream Kubernetes Operator for automatic instrumentation to easily add observability code to your application, enabling it to produce telemetry data.
+   :description: Use the Collector with the Kubernetes Operator for automatic instrumentation to easily add observability code to your application and produce telemetry data.

-You can use the OTel Collector with an upstream Operator in a Kubernetes environment to automatically instrument your .NET applications.
+Use the OTel Collector with the Operator in a Kubernetes environment to automatically instrument your .NET applications.
+By using zero configuration automatic instrumentation, you can quickly send .NET application data to Splunk APM without configuring the OpenTelemetry Collector or changing your application code.

+To install zero configuration automatic instrumentation for .NET applications, complete the following steps:

+#. :ref:`deploy-helm-chart-dotnet-k8s`
+#. :ref:`verify-otel-resources-dotnet-k8s`
+#. :ref:`set-dotnet-annotations-k8s`
+#. :ref:`view-results-dotnet-k8s`

 Requirements
 ================================================================

 Zero Config Auto Instrumentation for .NET requires the following components:

-* .NET version ``6.0`` or higher and supported .NET application libraries.
+* .NET version 6.0 or higher and supported .NET application libraries.
 For a list of supported libraries, see :ref:`supported-dotnet-libraries`.
 * x86 or AMD64 (x86-64) architecture.
 ARM architectures aren't supported.
 * Your Splunk Observability Cloud realm and access token.
 For more information, see :ref:`admin-org-tokens`.

+.. _deploy-helm-chart-dotnet-k8s:

 Deploy the Helm Chart with the Kubernetes Operator
 =========================================================

-To deploy the Helm Chart, configure a values.yaml file with the appropriate fields.
+To deploy the Helm Chart, create a values.yaml file and populate it with the appropriate fields.
 The following table shows the required and optional fields for values.yaml:

 .. list-table::
         :header-rows: 1